 Bone of my bones

 It was not good for the man to be alone.
-The beauty of the garden, its endless delights, the challenges of work and exploration weren’t enough for Adam.
+The beauty of the garden, its endless delights, the challenges of work, the excitement of exploration were not enough for Adam.
 And swans, dolphins, baboons, wombats, poodles – none of them solved this ‘aloneness’ either.

 Creation in and of itself is not a suitable counterpart for Adam.
 It’s just not good to have a whole creation under man, but no-one alongside man.

 Think about that for a minute.
 This God-like creature called man has the whole world under him.
-He rules the visible universe with unquestioned authority.
+He rules the visible universe.
 Isn’t that a good image of the divine life?

 It’s many people’s image of God – lonely ruler.
 But it’s not a good image of the living God.
 The living God does not create in order to have creatures below Him.
 Fundamentally He creates in order to have a counter-part alongside Him.
 Now there’s a challenging thought!